Topics

 Lauren Gruca

-Lauren is a second-year photojournalism major from Chicago, IL.
+Lauren is a third-year photojournalism major from Chicago, IL.
 She loves her dog, Melon, almost as much as she loves iced coffee at any time of day.
 If you want to reach out to her, her Instagram is @lgrucaphotography or follow her on Twitter @laurengruca.

 113kFollowers